NXGN: Matthijs de Ligt, Kai Havertz and where 2018's best wonderkids are now

 2021: Ruiz shone in his first full season in Portugal, scoring 10 goals and laying on six assists, with seven of those goals coming in Braga's Portuguese Cup-winning run.

-2022: He has not quite hit the same heights in 2021-22, struggling to hold down a regular place in the Braga line-up and scored just two league goals in 28 appearances.
+2022: He did not hit the same heights in 2021-22, as Ruiz struggled to hold down a regular place in the Braga line-up and scored just two league goals in 28 appearances.

 Jadon Sancho | Borussia Dortmund